andrew henderson menu

 There are several ways you can qualify for Jordanian citizenship:

 Part of the reason this program is so expensive is that Jordan is among the recent wave of countries attempting to capitalise on the sale of citizenship.
+Given that this is an experiment, they’re essentially trying to see what they can get away with.

 After ten years, you can become a Latvian citizen.

-Bonus: Residence But No Citizenship
+Residence but No Citizenship

 If what you want is simply a change of scenery or to be able to live somewhere without high taxes, then perhaps it’s better to look into second residences that won’t lead to citizenship.